 The athletes swam against the chord, which was tied up to a starting block, and also getting speed-assist training by being pulled back by the tubing.

-At the end of the 12-weeks the swimmers improved speed over a 50m versus the poor control group swimmers, who performed the regular workouts without the tube work.
+At the end of the 12-weeks, the swimmers improved speed over 50m versus the poor control group swimmers, who performed the regular workouts without the tube work.

 There is one thing you will really notice when swimming against a stretch chord, and it’s something that is very hard to replicate otherwise…